therealhalonen/python_web_service/pw2/report.md

 `Using Ubuntu Mate 21.10, Lenovo Thinkpad E15`

 Started making a new Django-project from scratch with same method as before.
 Will include all the steps here, because the previous report was a little short. **(to be fixed later)**
-This is gonna be a database for rentable movies.
+This is a database for rentable movies.
-**Starting with installing virtualenv and/or check that i have the newest version:**
+**Started with installing virtualenv and/or check that i had the newest version:**
 ```
 sicki@Parasite:~$ sudo apt-get -y install virtualenv
 Reading package lists...
 Done